-DISCLAIMER: With regard to the article below, it is important to note that each Adverse Possession case is very unique to the set of specific facts associated with each individual client.
-One should always seek the legal advice of an attorney, and not make inferences from this article as written.
+DISCLAIMER: With regard to the article below, it is important to note that each adverse possession case is unique to the set of specific facts associated with each individual client.
+One should always seek the legal advice of an attorney and not make inferences from this article as written.

-The law of adverse possession maintains that when a person publically moves into another’s neglected property and improves such property, he or she can earn title to it after a period of time has passed.
-As noted above, Florida’s adverse possession laws specifically require a possessor to occupy the property for at least seven years).
+Florida Statutes § 95.12 specifically requires a possessor to occupy the property for at least seven years.
 That occupation must be “under a color of title” or via payment of property taxes.
-Color of title exists when one appears to have acquired title to real estate but there is a defect in the title that causes it to be ineffective.
+Color of title exists when one appears to have acquired a title to real estate, but there is a defect in the title that causes it to be ineffective.
 Thus, ownership is not established.

-- Hostility – Basically, the possessor must either be aware that he is trespassing on another’s land or he must have made a reasonable mistake, such as relying on a defective deed.
+- Hostility – The possessor must either be aware that he is trespassing on another’s land, or he must have made a reasonable mistake, such as relying on a defective deed.

-- Actual possession – The possessor must be physically present on the land and treat the property as his or her own.
+- Actual possession – The possessor must be physically present on the land and treat the property as their own.

 - Open and notorious possession – To satisfy this requirement, the possession of the property cannot be secretive.